juukeox/FantasyFootyOld/README.md

 This app is built on React  for the front end and has required me to learn JSX, CSS and more.
 Complex Python implementation has allowed for a variety of tasks for the flask back end.
-The app is now in the process of being refined so that it can be one clean, installable file that can be used on desktop and mobile.
+The app is now in the process of being refined so that it can be one clean, installable file for use on desktop and mobile.
 Suggestions welcome!

 *Most key files found in src folder*